PLUS SIZE Fashion Illustration Tutorial

 plua size fashion illustration techniques tutorial by laura volpintesta

-But Fashion is a beautiful art form!!!
-And so, we can bridge the gap.
+Fashion is a beautiful art form!!!
+And so, we can bridge the gap easily by simply REMEMBERING WHO, HOW, and WHAT we are.

-Even thoug back then, it was a “rule”, .
-And many today are still in that mode, once you feel clear, that which doesn’t serve falls away.
+Many today are still in that mode.
+But once you feel clear, that which doesn’t serve falls away.

-And that’s what I see happening for all of us.
+And that’s what I see happening for so many of us women.

 plus size fashion illustration workshop- Laura Volpintesta- plus size fashion croquis